booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

 In this post, I will walk you through the process that OVN follows to determine chassis to bind a particular port at.
-Note that while the mechanics is common for different CMS, I had OpenStack in my mind, and some OpenStack specific artifacts could creep into the narrative.
+Note that while the mechanics is common for different CMS[^6], I had OpenStack in my mind, and some OpenStack specific artifacts could creep into the narrative.
 For this, I am sorry.

 ## Introduction